-Radioactive material is any material (solid, liquid, or gas) which emits radiation spontaneously.
+Radioactive material is any material (solid, liquid, or gas) that emits radiation spontaneously.
 The purpose of the radioactive material safety program is to ensure that unsealed primary vials and sealed sources are purchased, used, stored and disposed of correctly.
-An Application for Authorization to Use Radioactive Material must be reviewed by the university Radiation Safety Officer and approved by the Brown University Radiation Safety Committee prior to use.
+Brown personnel wishing to have radioactive material must fill out an Application for Authorization to Use Radioactive Material, which will be reviewed by the university Radiation Safety Officer and approved by the Brown University Radiation Safety Committee prior to use.
 An approved authorization is valid for four years.

 To learn more about ionizing radiation, click the ‘Compliance’ and ‘Resources’ tabs to the left.

 Brown University’s Radiation Safety Manual describes the requirements for the use of ionizing radiation.
 The manual assists laboratory supervisors in complying with State of Rhode Island Regulations.